StackStorm/st2docs/docs/source/upgrade_notes.rst

       enable = True
       backend = enterprise

-  After you do that, you need to restart st2api service for changes to take affect- ``sudo st2ctl restart-service st2api``.
+  After you do that, you need to restart st2api service for changes to take affect- ``sudo st2ctl restart st2api``.

   If you get error similar to the one below after updating the config and restarting the services it means you don't have ``bwc-enterprise`` and / or ``st2-rbac-backend`` debian / rpm package